 While the ingredient list may seem long, this avocado toast comes together in less than 10 minutes.
 Once the tomatoes and leeks are sautéed, it’s simply a matter of assembling!

 Choose your own adventure.
-I love Coco Bakes, a fresh loaf of sourdough, or a hearty slice of sprouted grain bread.
+I love AWG Bakery, a fresh loaf of locally-made sourdough, or a hearty slice of sprouted grain bread.

 Packed with healthy fats, vitamin E, and fiber, this is the base for the toast.

 The star of the show.
 Whether you choose low-fat, lactose-free, or full-fat, try to prioritize organic dairy.
 Good Culture is my favorite (available at Sprouts, Whole Foods, and other retailers across the nation).

 This brings out the flavor in both the avocado and the cottage cheese.

 Black pepper adds depth and spice.
 Ideally, opt for freshly cracked black pepper.
 You can also use red chili flakes.